Staff Support Groups & Supervision Groups

 - Child Development

-Transactional Analysis theory can be used to understand personality, communication and relationships within your organisation.
-Coral is Certified Transactional Analyst and can offer a tailor made training and support package for your organisation.
+Coral is a Provisional Teaching & Supervising Transactional Analyst and can offer a bespoke training and support package for your organisation.
+Please contact Coral directly.